 To speak to someone in the City of Norfolk about a Fair Housing Concern, please contact Denise Wilson, Landlord & Tenant Relations Officer in the Department of Neighborhood Services, at 757-390-7280.

-For more information or to file a Fair Housing Complaint, visit the Virginia Fair Housing Office
+To File a Fair Housing Complaint with the Virginia Fair Housing Office: